knightofknee/developer-exercise/README.markdown

 Testing instructions:

 Quotes-
+npm run watch to have the Quotes list build and watch for changes npm run build-client to build it once
 To test the Quotes list, if you are in the main project directory in your terminal, you can enter the command 'serve' then view the page at http://localhost:5000/javascript/list_app/quotes.html

 Where-